-- If excessive ice build-up has occurred, it may be necessary to manually melt away ice from coil surface prior to making adjustments.
-System must be turned off in order to manually defrost the coil. - 2.
-Allow 24 hours between adjustments. - Not all freezers are adjustable.
-To find out if yours is, call for assistance.
+- (1) If excessive ice build-up has occurred, it may be necessary to manually melt away ice from coil surface, prior to making adjustments.
+System must be turned off in order to manually defrost the coil. - (2) Allow 24 hours between adjustments. - (3) Not all freezers are adjustable.
+To find out if yours is, find the defrost control (fig. 5-1), or call for assistance.